 1. Hike the Tongariro Crossing

-2. Ski down an active volcano
+2. Ski Down an Active Volcano

 New Zealand’s largest ski fields are right here on New Zealand’s largest volcano.
 In the winter months, Mt Ruapehu becomes a hub for skiing and snowboarding with two large ski fields and a smaller club field on the mountain.
-What’s more, Mt Ruapehu is an active volcano so you can tick “skiing down an active volcano” off your bucket list.
+What’s more, Mt Ruapehu is an active volcano so you can tick “skiing down an active volcano” off your bucket list!
 Find out more about the ski season in Ski Season in New Zealand: North Island or South Island?

 Location: Ski fields on Mt Ruapehu include Whakapapa with the access road from Whakapapa Village, Turoa accessed from Ohakune, and Tukino accessed down the Tukino Road.
-Get your Mt Ruapehu lift pass here.

-3. Bike the Old Coach Road
+3. Cycle the Old Coach Road

-There are so many awesome bike trails around the Tongariro National Park, which you can wise up on with Mountain Biking in Ruapehu.
-However, that unmissable bike trail has to be the Old Coach Road!
+There are so many awesome bike trails around the Tongariro National Park, which you can wise up on with the 11 Epic Bike Trails Around Tongariro National Park.
+However, an unmissable bike trail has to be the Ohakune Old Coach Road!
 Bike along a historic trail with a mix of forest, railway relics and views over the rural countryside.
-The 15km one-way trail takes around 2h20mins to complete by bike or 4h30min to walk.
-Transport to one end of the track is available with TCB in Ohakunethen the trail leads all the way back to Ohakune.
+The 15km (9 miles) one-way trail takes around 2h20mins to complete by bike or 4h30min to walk.
+Transport to one end of the track is available with TCB in Ohakune then the trail leads all the way back to Ohakune.